raffaele-forte/backbox-anonymous/README.md

 backbox-anonymous
 =================

-BackBox Script for Anonymous Internet Navigation
+BackBox Script for Enhanced Anonymity and Privacy

-This script is intended to set up your BackBox machine to guarantee anonymity through Tor.
-Additionally, the script takes further steps to guarantee prevantion of data leakage by killing dangerous processes, changing MAC address and IP information and so on.
+This script configures your BackBox Linux machine to maximize online anonymity and privacy using the Tor network.
+It implements various measures to prevent data leaks, such as terminating potentially risky processes, changing the MAC address, and updating IP configurations.

+Note: Always review the script and ensure you understand its functionality before execution.
+Use it responsibly and adhere to local laws and regulations.